andrew/ultimate-awesome/README.md

 - [awesome-rails-education](https://github.com/heyspacetime/awesome-rails-education) - 💎 Becoming a Ruby and Ruby on Rails developer for people who already know some developery things.
 - [awesome-hyperspectral-deep-learning](https://github.com/IRCAD/awesome-hyperspectral-deep-learning) - A curated list of papers and ressources linked to Deep Learning analysis of Hyperspectral Images.
 - [awesome-designops](https://github.com/jondot/awesome-designops) - Awesome DesignOps is an awesome style list that curates the best design ops news, tools, tutorials, articles and more.
+- [awesome-datacentric-llm](https://github.com/koalazf99/awesome-datacentric-llm) - Trending projects & awesome papers about data-centric llm studies.
 - [tv-series](https://github.com/learn-anything/tv-series) - Awesome TV Series.
 - [JavaScript-Guide](https://github.com/mikeroyal/JavaScript-Guide) - JavaScript Guide .
 - [SUSE-openSUSE-Guide](https://github.com/mikeroyal/SUSE-openSUSE-Guide) - SUSE/openSUSE Guide .
 - [Data-Structures-Algorithms-Python](https://github.com/MoigeMatino/Data-Structures-Algorithms-Python) - This repository features DSA problems & solutions in Python adapted from structy.net course.
 I created it as a resource to help others enhance their problem-solving skills and build proficiency in Python.
 Whether you're a beginner or a seasoned programmer, this comprehensive guide can help you develop your abilities and excel in your career.
 - [awesome-newsletters](https://github.com/mpron/awesome-newsletters) - A curated list of developer newsletters (e.g. NoSQL Weekly, Python Weekly, etc.).
 - [awesome-slim](https://github.com/nekofar/awesome-slim) - A curated list of awesome Slim framework packages and resources.
-- [awesome-neutralino](https://github.com/neutralinojs-community/awesome-neutralino) - Collection of awesome resources for Neutralino.
 - [awesome-svm](https://github.com/opensvm/awesome-svm) - All things SVM (Solana Virtual Machine).
 - [awesome-hacktoberfest-plant-a-tree](https://github.com/OtacilioN/awesome-hacktoberfest-plant-a-tree) - Will you choose the :sparkles: Hacktoberfest t-shirt :sparkles: but don't want to stop contributing to the environment and a sustainable future?
 Find an organization here so you can plant a tree! :seedling: .
 - [awesome-arabic](https://github.com/OthmanAba/awesome-arabic) - A curated list of amazingly awesome Arabic supporting tools, fonts, and development resources.